 The island has been one of the most popular ‘holiday at home’ destinations for Western Australians.
 With its many charms and attractions, this island attracts a whole variety of people and therefore it is immensely popular.
 Whether you stay for one day or five, Rottnest will enchant, inspire and recharge your batteries for weeks to come.

-In the post, for one day Rottnest island, I will show you where to go, what to see and how to make sure you can get the elusive selfie with the world’s happiest animal when you are traveling to this island for one day!
+In the post, I will show you where to go, what to see and how to make sure you can get the elusive selfie with the world’s happiest animal when you are traveling to this island for one day!